The popularity of maturity

 Semiconductor technology has evolved a lot since the microchip was first invented in the late 1950s.
 As time progressed, manufacturers were able to create increasingly powerful chips by shrinking the size of the printed circuitry so as to fit more transistors on a chip.
 Over the years, ASML has developed lithography machines that can print smaller and smaller features by using shorter light wavelengths and increasing the numerical aperture of the machines’ optics.

 Today’s most advanced chips – like the Logic chip in Apple’s iPhone 14 or the graphics chip in Nvidia’s RTX 4090 – can have as many as 100 layers of extremely tiny electronic features.
-Printing the most sensitive layers of these chips requires ASML’s most advanced technology: extreme ultraviolet (EUV) lithography, which uses light with a wavelength of 13.5 nm to create features as small as 3 nm.
+Printing the most sensitive layers of these chips requires ASML’s most advanced technology: extreme ultraviolet (EUV) lithography, which uses light with a wavelength of 13.5 nm.

 But many chips consist of fewer layers and don’t require the smallest features.
 Still, they perform crucial functions, including regulating the power coming into and moving through the device and sensing physical inputs such as light and sound.
 These ‘simple’ chips are produced using older lithography systems, including ASML’s ‘dry’ deep ultraviolet (DUV) lithography machines, which use light with wavelengths between 193 and 365 nm.

 What is dry lithography and why is it important?

 Dry lithography is the technological predecessor of ASML’s immersion lithography, which was developed in 2003 and increases a lithography machine’s resolution by adding a layer of water between the optics and the wafer.
 The term includes ASML’s PAS, TWINSCAN XT DUV and some TWINSCAN NXT DUV systems.